Royofficely/Web-Scraper/README.md

 4. Make sure your virtual environment is activated if you're using one.
 5. If you encounter 503 errors or other connection issues, the scraper will automatically retry with exponential backoff.
 6. Check the console output for any error messages or debugging information.
+7. Adjust the configuration parameters (e.g., `concurrent_requests`, `delay_between_requests`) if you're experiencing rate limiting or other access issues.

 ## Development